gbZachYin/StuPerfAnalysis/README.md

-This is a project analyzing students' performance in two high school in
+This is a project that analyzes  students' performance in two Portuguese high schools.

 A link to the book version of the project is here: https://gbzachyin.github.io/StuPerfAnalysis/